JonJagger/cyber-dojo/md/misc.md

   The names of necessary supporting files.
 Each of these files must exist in the languages' directory.
 For example, junit .jar files or nunit .dll assemblies.
-  These are symlinked from the `/var/www/cyberdojo/languages` folder to each animals `/var/www/cyberdojo/katas/...` subfolder.
+  These are sym-linked from the `/var/www/cyberdojo/languages` folder to each animals `/var/www/cyberdojo/katas/...` subfolder.
   Despite the name `"support_filenames"` you can symlink a folder if required.
   <br>Not required if you do not need support files.